kiototeko/ECE209AS_Winter2020/docs/index.md

 # Guarding against Screen Content Detection via Remote Acoustic Side Channels

 ## Abstract

-On the research paper with the title of "Synesthesia: Detecting Screen Content via Remote Acoustic Side Channels" by Daniel Genkin, Mihir Pattani, Roei Schuster and Eran Tromer, it is shown that subtle acoustic noises emanating from within computer LCD screens can be used to detect the content displayed on those same screens.
-This sound can be picked up easily by the microphone built into the screens, and with a Convolutional Neural Network (CNN) classifier, one can infer, for example, which website the victim was browsing.
+On the research paper with the title of **Synesthesia: Detecting Screen Content via Remote Acoustic Side Channels** by Daniel Genkin, Mihir Pattani, Roei Schuster and Eran Tromer, it is shown that subtle acoustic noises emanating from within computer LCD screens can be used to detect the content displayed on those same screens.
+This sound can be picked up easily by built-in microphones in laptop computers, and with a Convolutional Neural Network (CNN) classifier, one can infer, for example, which websites the victim was browsing.
-In this work, we propose a way to counteract this vulnerability, specifically, by masking with band limited white noise the frequency range where the audible leakage is produced.
+In this work, we propose a way to counteract this vulnerability, by masking the audible leakage signal with high-pass filtered white noise.
+We show that by doing this we can reduce down to two thirds the chances of the attacker obtaining informative samples to infer the screen content.
+We also discover that not all LCD displays emit the same amplitude modulated signals as described on the paper referenced above, so a procedure to deal with these particularities is shown.

 ### Participants: